dateng2016/notes/infra_doc_v2.md

 # QT-data

-This used to be responsible for many buisiness logic.
+This used to be responsible for many business logic.
 New projects do not depend on this very much.

 # Shipday-localization